Tag: loved

 Deuteronomy 6:4–9, Deuteronomy 11:13–21, Numbers 15:37–41 (read online ⧉)

 According to some people, bacon deserves its own food group.
 There is a somewhat true adage, cook bacon and the men will come.
 Sad, but true.
 A mercifully short culinary path was bacon everything: bacon mints, bacon gum, bacon ice cream, bacon shaped bandages, bacon jelly beans.
 Pretty much the bacon theme was done.
 And some of it was just disgusting.
-In Israelite (and subsequent Jewish) culture/, pigs were unclean animals.
+In Israelite (and subsequent Jewish) culture/religion, pigs were unclean animals.
 They weren’t to be eaten.
 There is a lot of speculation as to why pigs were prohibited.
 One of the theories revolves around a particular parisite that was common in pigs (and is still an issue today to a far lesser degree).
 Another theory is that pigs are, effectively, scavengers.
 They eat pretty much anything.
 That has its own health issues.
 Scavengers and bottom feeders (think shellfish) were also prohibited food.
-A slightly off-the-beaten-path theory is that pigs are so easy to raise for food, that (and other clean animals) were a manifestation of God’s of the Israelites.
+A slightly off-the-beaten-path theory is that pigs are so easy to raise for food, that sheep (and other clean animals) were a manifestation of God’s of the Israelites.

 The Shema Yisrael (this collection of today’s passages) isn’t about bacon or pork, or even food.
 It is about a relationship with God.
 The tassels (Numbers 15:27) were another physical manifestation of a person declaring their loyalty to God.
 By their food (or lack of particular kinds) and clothing, they displayed that they were in relationship and fellowship with God.
 We focus a lot on the “rules” in the Old Testament.
 Yet, the rules were never the point.
 The rules were actually the that the Israelites God more than other gods, cultures, nations, or tribes.
 They were to show that God was more important to them than anything or anyone else.